Timeline for the day of the September 11 attacks: 9:00 a.m.

 9:04: Fox News anchor Jon Scott mentions Osama bin Laden as a possible suspect.

-9:04 (approximately): The FAA's Boston Air Route Traffic Control Center stops all departures from airports in its jurisdiction (New England and eastern New York State).
+9:04 (approx.): Boston Center stops all departures from airports in its jurisdiction (New England and eastern New York State).
+The Center's manager, Terry Biggio, informs the New England regional office of this, and suggests that the office "do the same elsewhere."

-9:05: After brief introductions to the Booker elementary students, President Bush is about to begin reading The Pet Goat with the students when Chief of Staff Andrew Card interrupts to whisper to the president, "A second plane hit the second tower.
+9:05: After brief introductions to the Booker elementary students, President Bush is about to begin reading The Pet Goat with the students when Chief of Staff Andrew Card interrupts to whisper to the President, "A second plane hit the second tower.
 America is under attack."
-The president stated later that he decided to continue the lesson rather than alarm the students.
+For several moments, the President is seen to vacantly stare out into space as he silently processes this information.
+The President states later that he decided to continue the lesson rather than alarm the students.